austinrivas/grav-nginx-docker-bootstrap/README.md

 - `$ ./scripts/deploy.sh stage`

+If you encounter a message notifying you that there are changes on stage not present locally you should abort the deploy and resolve the local git diff before redeploying.

 ## [Local](http://localhost) | [Admin](http://localhost/admin)

 The local dev environment runs in a docker service name `nginx-php-grav` that is hosted on dockerhub.